Zubair-codes1/Tkinter-classes/README.md

 # Tkinter-classes
-Using classes in Tkinter for gui
+Using classes in Tkinter for gui.
+First time.
+Practice for possible future GUI projects